Chris10Garcia/phase-4-final-project-crossfit-workout-planner/README.md

 ## Get Started

 Please note, Pipenv is required.
 See [here](https://pipenv.pypa.io/en/latest/installation/) for installing pipenv.
-Lastly, my project uses python_version = "3.8.13".
+Please install the python version that my application uses.
+My project utilzies python_version = "3.8.13".

 - Clone this repo
 - `cd` into the folder